Skip to main content

 The White House released the 'National Policy Framework for Artificial Intelligence' on March 20, 2026, calling on Congress to preempt state AI laws that 'impose undue burdens.'
 The framework proposed that states should not regulate AI development, should not penalize developers for third-party misuse, and should not burden lawful AI use.
 Enforcement mechanisms included a DOJ AI Litigation Task Force to challenge state laws in federal court and BEAD broadband funding leverage to penalize states with 'onerous' AI laws.
 The Colorado AI Act was explicitly named as a problematic example.
 The framework was prepared with input from AI industry coalition AI Progress, whose members include Amazon, Anthropic, Google, Meta, Microsoft, and OpenAI.

-INC-26-0043 critical
+INC-26-0043 high

 Developer: Meta